pluginpizza/loremipsum/README.md

-# Lorem Ipsum Autocompleter WordPress Plugin
+# Lorem Ipsum Dummy Text Autocompleter WordPress Plugin

-The Lorem Ipsum Autocompleter plugin allows you to quickly insert lorem ipsum placeholder text or images into WordPress posts and pages via autocompletion.
-By typing 'lorem' in the block editor an autocompletion options modal is opened where you can select to insert lorem ipsum text or a placeholder image.
+The Lorem Ipsum Autocompleter plugin allows you to quickly insert lorem ipsum dummy text or placeholder images into WordPress posts and pages via autocompletion.
+By typing 'lorem' in the block editor an autocompletion options modal is opened where you can select to insert lorem ipsum dummy text or a placeholder image.

 To use Lorem Ipsum Autocompleter, there are only two things you need to do: install and activate the plugin.
-An autocompleter to insert placeholder text and images becomes available in the block editor without any extra configuration.
+An autocompleter to insert dummy text and placeholder images becomes available in the block editor without any extra configuration.
 Lorem Ipsum Autocompleter also works great as a [must-use plugin](https://wordpress.org/documentation/article/must-use-plugins/).

 ## Installation